-- Why your business should have an EIN, even if it’s a single-owner LLC.
+- Why your business should have an EIN, even if it’s an LLC.

 - Is the information you submit to the IRS about your business accessible to the public?